jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

 I think our education system is flawed.
 As in, the idea that society should put people in school, Sep-July, until they are 24, then set them off into the world, is bizarre.
 As in, the notion of examinations is mostly a credentialing exercise, and would do well to be replaced by more functional activities.

 As in, I love learning, and as a PhD chemist, with 4.xx GPA in multiple majors, > 45 IB points,  "the system" has treated me well, but I still believe that at least 80% of my schooling was a waste of time.
 As in, I wish we can re-imagine society around learning, but not in the way that we are doing it.
+I think we can do better.

 :::

-I have a lot of sympathy for the IBO feeling that they need to pull a rabbit out of the hat, but I have the feeling that they are going to get mired in many, many lawsuits.
+I have a lot of sympathy for the IBO feeling that they need to pull a rabbit out of the hat.
+I believe that they have worked with good hearts, and with generous respect, care, and consideration --- in an equally difficult personal times for them --- but I have the feeling that they are going to get mired in many, many lawsuits.